jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 12 - Voice over IP (VoIP) and Session Initiation Protocol (SIP).md

 - There is an increasing trend towards networks consisting entirely of IP-based devices.
 - Internet is typically cheaper than the typical telco's PTSN systems
+- Skype is a well-known (but proprietary) example.

+Note that both traditional voice and VoIP involve digital transmission (at least in the network).